Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 At the end of the day, just like with any other software development pattern, its usefulness is entirely situational.
 However, it offers a good mental model for reasoning about non-determinism in code, which is relevant regardless of context.

 In this article we will look at what actually makes something pure or impure, why is that important to us, and how we can leverage that knowledge to write better software.
-I will show examples of where applying this principle lends to better design, as well scenarios where it might not be as helpful.
+I will show examples of where applying this principle lends to better design, as well as scenarios where it might not be as helpful.

 _Note: as usual, the code samples in this article are written in C#, but the main ideas apply to any language._